Gufeng-2002/Zoobenthic_Community_Indicator/README.md

 # Zoobenthic Community Indicators (ZCI) - Project Code

+> 🧭 **Project background:**
+> This repository is part of **Feng Gu’s Master’s thesis project** —
+> *“Zoobenthic Community Indicator of Sediment Contamination.”*
+> A complete research proposal can be found [here](https://drive.google.com/your_proposal_link).

 A Python package for analyzing zoobenthic community indicators of sediment contamination using multivariate statistical methods.
 ## 🏗️ Project Structure

 ```text